open-mmlab/mmengine/docs/zh_cn/design/infer_translation.md

 # Inference interface

-When developing based on MMEngine, we usually define a configuration file for a specific algorithm, use the configuration file to build an [runner](./runner.md), and execute the training and testing processes, and save the trained weights.
+When developing with MMEngine, we usually define a configuration file for a specific algorithm, use the file to build a [runner](./runner.md), execute the training and testing processes, and save the trained weights.
 When performing inference based on the trained model, the following steps are usually required:

 1. Build the model based on the configuration file
 2. Load the model weights
 3. Set up the data preprocessing pipeline
-4. Perform forward inference on the model
+4. Perform the forward inference of the model
 5. Visualize the inference results
 6. Return the inference results

-For this type of standard inference workflow, MMEngine provides a unified inference interface and recommends that users develop inference code based on this interface specification.
+For such standard inference workflow, MMEngine provides a unified inference interface and recommends that users develop inference applications based on this interface specification.

-## Example Usage
+## Usage

 ### Defining an Inferencer